cconrad/cconrad.github.io/content/blog/2011-06-27-coffeescript-support-for-jetbrains-phpstorm-webstorm-pycharm.md

 comments: true
 date: 2011-06-27 11:18:03 +02:00
 date_gmt: 2011-06-27 09:18:03 +0000
+excerpt: Basic syntax highlighting and error checking of CoffeeScript is only officially available in Jetbrains RubyMine IDE - read on to get it in other IDEs.
 header: 'no'
 published: true
 sidebar: left
 status: publish
-teaser: Basic syntax highlighting and error checking of CoffeeScript is only officially available in Jetbrains RubyMine IDE - read on to get it in other IDEs.
 title: CoffeeScript support for JetBrains PhpStorm/WebStorm/PyCharm
 wordpress_id: 424
 wordpress_url: http://www.clausconrad.com/?p=424